econdb/inquisitor/docs/source/index.rst

 A python wrapper around the API of Inquirim.com
 ===============================================

+This Python module provides a python wrapper around the API of Inquirim.com.

 This API accepts requests provided an authentication token is supplied.

 To obtain an authentication token, users must register at inquirim.com.
-Contents:

 .. toctree::
-   :maxdepth: 2
+:maxdepth: 4

+      modules

 Indices and tables
 ==================